islamibr/robot_rental_system/README.md

 The code follows the principles of Object-Oriented Programming (OOP), encapsulating data and functionality into classes.
 This enhances code organization, promotes code reuse, and makes the system more modular.

 ## Algorithms

-Certainly!
-Below is an example template for a detailed report explaining the code structure and algorithms used in your Robot Rental System.
-You can use this template as a starting point and customize it based on the specifics of your implementation.

-# Robot Rental System - Code Structure and Algorithms Report

 ### 1. Renting a Robot to a User

 The `rentRobotToUser` function in `MenuFunctions.cpp` implements the algorithm for renting a robot to a user.
 Here is a high-level overview: